 yes, I realised that too when I was researching sign language. but I just loved the visual of it too much to give Ink facial features, so I’m afraid it’s just me taking a bit of artistic license on that one, haha!

-magicalbooknerd asked: Hello!
+magicalbooknerd said: Hello!
 This isn't really a question, but I just wanted to say that you're webcomic is really wonderful and I'm looking forward to reading more! <3

 ahh thanks so much!!
 I hope I’ll be able to get back on schedule soon

-robo-bird asked: Just kinda wondering is Ink deaf or can he just cannot speak?
+robo-bird said: Just kinda wondering is Ink deaf or can he just cannot speak?

 just mute! he can hear totally fine.

-Anonymous asked: why do some demons have hair that's divided by their horns and some don't?
+Anonymous said: why do some demons have hair that's divided by their horns and some don't?

 much like people, they just have differing hairlines! there’s no real rhyme or reason to it besides genetics

 Anonymous said: Basically painting your skin black for any reason is a big no-no..
 When kids dress up as a black cat for halloween they don't paint their skin black, they do the features and people know whats up.
 I think cosplayers could do a mask or do something like Jawas from star wars.